Skip to header Skip to Content Skip to Footer

 (Objectives 17.1 and 14.2)

-• During current and previous funding cycles, the General Assembly provided support for UNCW’s capital priorities, including renovations, modernizations /or expansions of: Randall Library; Center for Marine Science; Cameron Hall; Deloach Hall; and Kenan Auditorium.
+• During current and previous funding cycles, the General Assembly provided support for UNCW’s capital priorities, including renovations, modernizations /or expansions of: UNCW Library; Center for Marine Science; Cameron Hall; Deloach Hall; and Kenan Auditorium.
 Where required, monies to match state funding have been identified; in addition, planning/design funds were provided for the next new academic building.

 • The revised campus master plan will be on the agenda for the April meetings of the Board of Trustees.